soofstad/Cheat-Sheets/README.md

 ## Mount a device
 To list devices and mountpoint;
 `lsblk`
-Might need to make a file system on the disk first...
+If the device have been formated, you need to make a file system on the disk first.
 `mkfs --type xfs /dev/sdb`
 Create a dir to mount in and then mount.
 ```bash
 mkdir /data
 mount /dev/sdb /data
 ```
 Consider adding to fstab.
 To get UUID of all devices;
 `blkid`
 Edit /etc/fstab
 `UUID=41c22818-fbad-4da6-8196-c816df0b7aa8  /data      xfs    defaults,errors=remount-ro 0       1`

 ## Add or Extend swap-file

+## Tmux
+New named session
+`tmux new -s mysession`

+Detach from session
+`Ctrl+b d`

+List sessions
+`tmux ls`

+Attach to session
+Last
+`tmux a`
+Named
+`tmux a -t mysession`
 ## Logical Volume Manager
 System to manage physical volumes, logical volumes, and volume groups.
 List